void-linux/void-docs/src/config/kernel.md

 ## Kernel modules

+The Linux kernel has modular components which are called modules.
+Kernel modules are typically drivers for devices or filesystems.
+Normally the kernel automatically loads required modules, but sometimes it may be neccessary to explicitly load modules at boot.

 ### Loading kernel modules at boot

 To load kernel modules at boot time, a `.conf` file like